imthenachoman/How-To-Secure-A-Linux-Server/README.md

 Of course, if you disagree, that is totally fine and can configure UFW to suit your needs.

 Either way, ensuring that only traffic we explicitly allow is the job of a firewall.

+#### How It Works

-On Linux, the most common firewall is [iptables](https://en.wikipedia.org/wiki/Iptables). iptables, however, is rather complicated and confusing (IMHO).
+The Linux kernel provides capabilities to monitor and control network traffic.
+These capabilities are exposed to the end-user through firewall utilities.
+On Linux, the most common firewall is [iptables](https://en.wikipedia.org/wiki/Iptables).
+However, iptables is rather complicated and confusing (IMHO).
 This is where UFW comes in.
-UFW simplifies the process of creating and managing iptables rules.
+Think of UFW as a front-end to iptables.
+It simplifies the process of managing the iptables rules that tell the Linux kernel what to do with network traffic.

 **UFW** works by letting you configure rules that: